failure007/Vehicle-Parking-Management-System/README.md

 - Search for available parking spaces by location, date, and time.
 - View real-time parking availability.
 - Select and reserve parking spaces for specific dates and times.
+- Allows users to book multiple slots for a group

 ## Features